discombobulateme/BeTheHero/README.md

 The app was created using the React Stack as part of the learning process during a very intense week on March 2020.
 Online Bootcamp was offered by Rocketseat.

-Backend was builded using Node.js and SQLite database Frontend was builded with React.js
+*Backend: was builded using Node.js with Express as framework and SQLite as database

+*Frontend was builded with React.js

-Mobile app was builded using React Native and Expo
+*Mobile app was builded using React Native and Expo